Polar Medal: Eligibility

 The Polar Medal is awarded to individuals for outstanding service to the field of polar research.

 Until 1968, the Polar Medal was presented to anyone who participated in a polar expedition endorsed by the governments of any Commonwealth realms.
 However, since 1968 the rules governing its presentation have been revised with greater emphasis placed on personal achievement.

 Since 1998, the criteria for being awarded a Polar Medal are:The period of service living and working in the arduous conditions of a Polar environment required to be considered for this Medal shall normally be not less than twelve months, shorter periods of service may be aggregated to meet this criterion.
 Service in the support of the acquisition of knowledge of Polar regions shall normally be at least ten years' such service in order to be considered for the Medal, although, in exceptional cases, a shorter period of outstanding service may be considered.The award is primarily given to citizens of the United Kingdom.
 However, citizens of Commonwealth countries can be honoured.
-Nominees for the Polar Medal are made on the advice of the Polar Medal Assessment Committee, who make recommendations to the monarch via the secretary of state for defence.
+Nominees for the Polar Medal are made on the advice of the Polar Medal Assessment Committee, who make recommendations to the monarch via the Secretary of State for Defence.

 Medals awarded

 By 2005, a total of 880 silver had been issued for Antarctic expeditions.
 Another 73 silver medals had been issued for service in the Arctic.
+The character Private Frazer in the BBC series Dad's Army was a recipient of the medal for his participation in Shackleton's Antarctic Expedition of 1904–1907.

 Prior to all awarded medals becoming silver in 1939, 271 bronze medals and clasps were awarded.

 Female recipients

-The first woman to be awarded the Polar Medal was Ginny Fiennes in 1986.
+In 1986, the London Gazette announced Ginny Fiennes as the first woman to be awarded the Polar Medal.
+The medal had also in 1953 been awarded to Ivan Mackenzie Lamb, who transitioned and took the name Elke Mackenzie in 1971.
 Other female Polar Medal recipients include: